Father Mathew: Death

 Mathew died on 8 December 1856 in Queenstown, County Cork (present-day Cobh), and was interred in St. Joseph's Cemetery, Cork, a cemetery which he had himself established.

+Tributes

 Father Mathew's Tower

-In 1842, at his own expense, landowner William O'Connor built a castellated neo-Gothic stone tower to commemorate Father Mathew on what was then called Mount Patrick and is now known as Tower Hill in Glounthaune which is a hamlet approximately ten miles from the city of Cork.
-The tower is still extant and has since been converted into a private residence while retaining many of its original features including a life-sized statue of Father Mathew that is still located in the tower's garden.
-Around 2014 the refurbished and modernized tower was sold for approximately one million pounds.
-For a detailed eyewitness description of the tower in the summer of 1848, see Asenath Nicholson's Annals of the Famine in Ireland in 1847, 1848 and 1849 Ulsterbooks, 2017, pp. 184–193.
+In 1868, at his own expense, landowner William O'Connor built a castellated neo-Gothic stone tower to commemorate Father Mathew on what was then called Mount Patrick and is now known as Tower Hill in Glounthaune outside Cork city.
+The tower, which was subsequently converted into a private residence, retains a number of its original features, including a life-sized statue of Father Mathew in the tower's garden.
+Around 2014, the refurbished and modernised tower was sold for approximately one million euro.
+An eyewitness description of the tower, from the summer of 1848, is included in Asenath Nicholson's Annals of the Famine in Ireland in 1847, 1848 and 1849.

-Nicholson also discusses Father Mathew in great detail in Annals on pp. 212–214.
+Postage stamps

+On 1 July 1938, the Irish Department of Posts and Telegraphs released a set of postage stamps valued at two and three pence commemorating Mathew.